2025 AAENP National Conference: EmergNP SpeakersSession Details will be added as we receive them. Please continue to check back.

 AbstractThis presentation offers a deep dive into the recognition, assessment, and management of autonomic disorders—conditions that are often misunderstood and misdiagnosed in the fast-paced emergency environment.
 Learning Objectives

-Angioedema in the Emergency DepartmentElizabeth Gilley, APRN, FNP-BC, RN - APP Fellow, Department of Emergency Medicine, UT Southwestern Department of Emergency Medicine AbstractThis will be an evidence-based overview of Angioedema as it is encountered in the Emergency Department.
+Angioedema in the EDElizabeth Gilley, FNP-BC - Emergency Medicine APP Fellow, UT Southwestern Current Fellow within UT Southwestern's Emergency Medicine APP Fellowship caring for patients within the Emergency Departments of Parkland Memorial Hospital, William P. Clements University Hospital, and Children's Medical Center.
+Graduate of Vanderbilt University School of Nursing's Family Nurse Practitioner and Emergency Nurse Practitioner programs.
+AbstractThis will be an evidence-based overview of Angioedema as it is encountered in the Emergency Department.
 It will include a review of (1) Angioedema Pathophysiology, (2) Assessment and Workup of Undifferentiated Angioedema, (3) Management of Angioedema, and (4) Disposition for patients presenting with Angioedema.
 See below for subsections within each topic as outlined above.
 The presentation will include case examples for further discussion and understanding.
 Learning Objectives

 Three Diagnoses You Should Never Make In the ED: GERD, PUD, and GastritisMichael Sharma, MPAS, PA-C - Emergency Medicine PA; Adjunct Professor, UT Southwestern Medical Center, Dallas, TX AbstractAbdominal pain is the most common emergency department chief complaint in adult patients.
 Ultimately, as many as 1 in 4 patients are discharged with no clear etiology to their pain.
 Although many discharged patients likely have nonemergent conditions like gastroesophageal reflux, peptic ulcer disease, and gastritis, it's important that we recognize the significance of these diagnoses when we use them for patients with new abdominal pain in the ED.
 We'll talk about common treatment for these conditions as well as dangerous mimics not to miss.
 Learning Objectives